wilsonliaows/docs/connections.md

 ![Unconnected Salesforce action](/assets/images/recipes/connections/unconnected-salesforce-action.png)
 *Recipe prompts user to connect to their Salesforce organization.
 You will notice that the picklist is greyed out.
 This is because the recipe needs a valid connection to Salesforce to get the list of available Salesforce objects.*

-Connections are created when a user authenticates with the app via Workato, and gives permission to Workato to access the data.
+A connection is created when a user authenticates with the app via Workato, and gives Workato permission to access the data.
 Each connection should correspond to one app instance, hence multiple recipes can and should utilize the same connection if working with the same app instance.

 # Authentication
-Authentication (or authorization) usually occur the following standard ways, although there are some apps with custom authentication flows.
+Authentication (or authorization) usually occurs in the following standard ways, although there are some apps with custom authentication flows.
 - OAuth2
 - OAuth1 (and variations)
 - Basic authentication